 Thoughts come into my head all the time while I am reading parts of the Bible.
 At times they try to make me think that certain passages are false.
 They blaspheme God.
 I am wondering is this the work of demons or actually my own thoughts?
 I believe to have a great relationship with God but this is causing me much doubt now.

-These thoughts could be your own, but it is also highly probable that the thoughts are coming from Satan.
-Satan wants us to doubt God.
-He wants non-Christians to reject God personally and to reject what God has said in the Bible.
-Satan also wants Christians, those who believe and trust Him, not to trust Him and to doubt what He has said in the Bible.
+The purpose of this article is answer a very common question, “Can Satan put thoughts in our minds?”
+We know that Satan wants us to doubt God.
+He wants non-Christians to reject God and to reject what God has said in the Bible.
+Satan also wants Christians, those who believe and trust Him, to not trust Him and to doubt what He has said in the Bible.

-Calling God a Liar.
-A perfect example of Satan putting a thought into someone’s mind is found in Genesis 2 and 3.
+A perfect example of Satan putting a thought into someone’s mind is found in Genesis 3.
 In Genesis 3:1, we are told that Satan approached Eve and then quoted God saying she could eat of any of the trees in the garden.

 Now the serpent was more crafty than any beast of the field which the LORD God had made.
 And he said to the woman, “Indeed, has God said, ‘You shall not eat from any tree of the garden’?”
-(NASB) Gen. 3:1
+Genesis 3:1 (NASB)

 Satan implied that God had lied to Adam and Eve.
 In Genesis 2:16 it is recorded that God told Adam the following,

 The LORD God commanded the man, saying, “From any tree of the garden you may eat freely but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
-(NASB) Gen. 2:16-17
+Genesis 2:16-17 (NASB)

 The woman said to the serpent, “From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, or you will die.'”
-(NASB) Gen. 3:2-3
+Genesis 3:2-3 (NASB)

 But Satan was determined to cause trouble and so he contradicts what God had said.
 In essence He calls God a liar.
 Here is Satan’s response to Eve.

 The serpent said to the woman, “You surely will not die!
 For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”
-(NASB) Gen. 3:4-5
+Genesis 3:4-5 (NASB)

-In Satan’s encounter with Eve, he actually never calls God a liar.
-Yet, he implies that God is a liar – that God did not tell the truth.
+In Satan’s encounter with Eve, he never called God a liar.
+Yet, he implied that God was a liar – that God did not tell the truth.
 He is devious and cunning.
 He is sophisticated and clever.
-Today, Satan uses philosophy, science, archaeology, and various issues to cause people to doubt God.
-He uses what appears to be objective evidence to call God a liar.
+Today, Satan uses philosophy, science, archaeology, and various other disciplines or sources to cause people to doubt God.
+He uses what appears to be objective truth to call God a liar.
 Can Satan put thoughts in our minds?
 Yes!

 In the Garden of Eden, Satan spoke directly to Eve.
-Now consider what happened to the apostle Peter when he told Jesus that he hoped Jesus would never suffer and die.
+Now consider what happened to the apostle Peter when he told Jesus that He would never die.
+Matthew 16:21-23 records Jesus’ reply.

 From that time Jesus began to show His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised up on the third day.
 Peter took Him aside and began to rebuke Him, saying, “God forbid it, Lord!
 This shall never happen to You.”
 But He turned and said to Peter, “Get behind Me, Satan!
 You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s.”
-(NASB) Matthew 16:22-33
+Matthew 16:21-23 (NASB)

-This implies that Satan can put doubts into our minds.
-This may indeed be what you are experiencing.
+This implies that Satan can put doubts into our minds that would cause a person to reject what they read or heard.

 Filled With The Spirit